MrDayKwan/GRE-calculator/README.md

 In addition, the following 'features' have been added to match the feel and function of the Classic GRE Calculator:
 * Digits and mathematical operations input using the user's keyboard do not enter onto the GRE Calculator display, only on-screen clicks of the GRE Calculator app provide input.
 * The only way to move the GRE Calculator on the view screen is to click and hold the Transfer Display button.
 * Display view of the GRE Calculator only displays 7 digits.
-If a number is evaluated that contains greater than 7 digits, the GRE Calculator will crash and display an output of 0.
+If a number is evaluated that contains greater than 7 digits, the GRE Calculator will crash and display an output ERROR.

 ![GRE On-Screen Calculator Use 2][use-gif-2]
 * The GRE Calculator always remains the top window and cannot be minimized.

-![GRE On-Screen Calculator Use 1][use-gif-1]
+![GRE On-Screen Calculator Use 1][use-gif-3]

 _For more examples, please refer to the [Documentation](https://example.com)_